nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Tuesday (1.5 hours) Teaching Topic**
 - I chose to teach about transformers because new ML models are based on transformers such as BERT.
 BERT paper talked a lot about transformers, and my group didn't truly  understand what they really are.
 I think learning and teaching about transformers will widen my understanding of machine learning and NLP models.
+- I took notes from YouTube videos by Google Cloud Tech.
+In addition, I searched and took notes on terms and concepts from the videos that were unclear, and I found visuals that illustrated the concepts.

 # Week 2 (10/2-10/8)
 ## Meeting Summaries